What happens if a council tenant passes away?

-This information relates to what happens when a council tenant, who had no-one living with them, dies.
+This information relates to what happens when a council tenant, who had no-one living with them, passes away.

 Ending the tenancy

-The tenancy does not end when a tenant dies and the only people who can end it are:
+The tenancy does not end when a tenant passes away and the only people who can end it are:

 - An executor - this is someone named in a will as the person who will deal with the deceased possessions